Search for squarks and gluinos in $pp$ collisions at $\sqrt{s} = 13$ TeV and $13.6$ TeV in events with $\tau$-leptons, jets and missing transverse momentum using the ATLAS detector: Analysis strategy

 The combined \ttbar and single-top-quark production yield is large enough to allow a separate CR to be defined for each of the three channels by requiring $\hat{y} = \{\text{Top}\}$.
 These separate Top CRs allow the fit to accommodate differences between the channels.
 The purity of these regions is $78\% / 92\% / 71\% $ $(77\% / 90\% / 61\%)$ in \RunTwo (\RunThr) in the \nolep/\onelep/\twotau channels.
 The CR distributions of some important kinematic variables in data and MC simulation are shown in Figure~\ref{fig:ml_cr_fullsyst_run2}.

-A validation region for \Wjets is defined in the \nolep channel by requiring a signal score $\in [0.3,0.8]$ and $\hat{y} = \{W,Z,VV\}$.
-Validation regions for Top backgrounds are similarly defined in the \nolep and \onelep channels, by requiring a signal score $\in [0.3,0.8]$ and $\hat{y} = \{\text{Top}\}$.
+A validation region for \Wjets is defined in the \nolep channel by requiring a tighter selection on the signal score.
+Validation regions for Top backgrounds are similarly defined in the \nolep and \onelep channels.
 A diboson validation region is defined in the \onelep channel, by requiring a diboson classifier score $\in [0.5,0.75]$ and a signal score $>0.15~(0.05)$ for \RunTwo (\RunThr).
 The \Zjets validation region is defined in the \onelep channel as well, as the yields in the \twotau region are low.
-This region is defined by $\hat{y} = \{Z\}$ and signal score $\in [0,0.8]$, and corresponds to $Z(\tau\tau)$ decays where one of the $\tau$-leptons decays leptonically and the other decays hadronically.
-Another diboson VR is defined in the \twotau channel by requiring a signal classifier score $\in [0,0.75]$ and $\hat{y} = {VV}$.
+This region corresponds to $Z(\tau\tau)$ decays where one of the $\tau$-leptons decays leptonically and the other decays hadronically.
+Another diboson VR is defined in the \twotau channel by requiring $\hat{y} = {VV}$.
 This region is used for the validation of the overall modelling in the \twotau channel because it is heavily contaminated by all major backgrounds.
 The VR distributions of some important kinematic variables in data and MC simulation are shown in Figure~\ref{fig:ml_vr_fullsyst_run2}.

 No CRs are defined for fake taus.
 Instead, five VRs in total are used to validate the performance of the data-driven background modelling.
 These VRs are defined by requiring $\hat{y} = \{\text{fake tau}\}$.
 In the \nolep and \onelep channels the events with signal score $\in [0, 0.3]$ are used for fake-tau VRs.
 Signal scores $\in [0.3,0.8]$ are used for the fake-tau tight VRs, which have significantly fewer events but are more signal-like kinematically.
 In the \twotau channel, signal scores $\in [0,0.75]$ are used to define the fake-tau VR, as the number of events available is much lower.
 The fake-tau VR distributions of some important kinematic variables in data and MC simulation are shown later, in Figure~\ref{fig:faketau_plots_fullsyst_run23ml}. \FloatBarrier